Gilgandra

 Health performance in Gilgandra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Gilgandra faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Only approximately 46% (~2055 people) have private health cover, compared to 49.7% in Rest of NSW and a national average of 55.3%.
-The most prevalent conditions are arthritis (11.2%) and asthma (8.7%).
+Private health cover is low, at approximately 46% (around 2,056 people), compared to 49.7% in the Rest of NSW and a national average of 55.3%.
+The most frequent medical conditions are arthritis (11.2%) and asthma (8.7%).

-About 62.7% claim to be free from medical ailments, slightly lower than the 64.1% in Rest of NSW.
-Gilgandra has a higher proportion of seniors aged 65 and over at 24.9% (1107 people), compared to 19.5% in Rest of NSW.
-Health outcomes among seniors present some challenges, but they perform better than the general population in health metrics.
+About 62.7% of residents report no medical ailments, slightly lower than the 64.1% in the Rest of NSW.
+Gilgandra has a higher proportion of seniors, with 24.9% (around 1,107 people) aged 65 and over, compared to 19.5% in the Rest of NSW.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health